BetterAndroid/BetterAndroid/docs-source/src/en/about/future.md

 > Features that `BetterAndroid` may add later are included here.

-### Project Templates Visualization Creation Tool
+### Project Template Visualization Creation Tool

 Because the template creation projects provided by Android Studio are too redundant, we may launch a project template creation tool that integrates `BetterAndroid` related dependencies in the future.

-Currently, only [Project Template](../guide/quick-start.md#project-template) has been completed, it may exist as a plugin for IntelliJ IDEA.
+Currently, only [Project Template](../guide/quick-start.md#project-template) has been completed.
+It may exist as a plugin for IntelliJ IDEA.

 This feature will support the creation of native Android projects and Jetpack Compose Multiplatform projects.